Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 - You incur a fee

-- Last resort would be the lender repossessing your home—and, in some cases, your guarantor’s home as well, for full debt recovery
+- The last resort would be the lender repossessing your home—and, in some cases, your guarantor's home for total debt recovery.

 When Co-signers Don't Help You Get a Mortgage